 Traditionally, the interaction between pharma brands and patients have been limited, but now, there is potential for a much more collaborative approach.

-85% of pharma companies are investing in patient services, it has never been more important to build positive patient relationships.
+85% of pharma companies are investing in inpatient services, it has never been more important to build positive patient relationships.

 Providing tools, encouraging engagement and communication, and prioritizing tailored care can help to improve patient experience and outcomes.